NightSkythePegasi/TranslateBot/README.md

 # TranslateBot
-Realtime multilingual translation bot for Discord
+Multilingual translation bot for Discord

 Works, but is basically a proof of concept.